JetBrains-Research/span/README.md

 Differential peak calling
 -------------------------

+_Experimental!_
-The compare two (possibly replicated) biological conditions use the `compare`.
+To compare two (possibly replicated) biological conditions use the `compare`.
 See help for details:

 ```bash
 $ java -jar span.jar compare --help